Amphyby/mozc-devices/mozc-dial/buildguide.md

 - stls/ : STL files for the case
 - stls/one_dial/ : For the 1-dial edition
-- stls/full/ : For the 9-dial edition (Stay tuned!)
+- stls/full/ : For the 9-dial edition
 - pattern/ : Encoder pattern files
 - board/ : KiCad schematics and board layout data
 - board/gerber/ : Gerber data for PCB production and assembly